YinHK-gameDev/unity-learn/scripting cheestsheet/object pooling.md

 2\.
 Attach the script to your game controller.

 3\.
-Open the script and write the following within the class definit
+Open the script and write the following within the class define it

 ```cs
 public List<GameObject> pooledObjects;